 Kells Bay Gardens are open daily all year round.

-Banba Toymaster, Mary Street Dublin
+Dinos at Banba Toymaster, Mary Street Dublin

 Lurking at the rear of the Banba Toymaster store in Mary Street, Dublin, you will find a large dinosaur guarding her eggs!
 Watch them hatch and listen out for the prehistoric sounds they make.
 A big hit for kids of all ages.